 The dentists recommend that pregnant women should maintain their regular dental routine.
 They should have their teeth checked and cleaned regularly.
 If they do not do so, oral bacteria may increase and pose a risk to the fetus as well as the expectant mother.

 Develop Good Oral Habits from Infancy

 It is essential to develop good oral habits from the very beginning.
 In fact, the routine of oral hygiene should start with the very first tooth.
 This happens between the age of six and nine months.
 A child-sized, soft-bristled toothbrush should be used during the initial stages.
 You can use a small amount of fluoride toothpaste, which may be as big as a grain of rice.
 The quantity of the fluoride toothpaste may be increased to the size of a pea when the child is 3 years old.

 A Dental Check Up At the Age of One

 This may seem surprising, but it is necessary to take a child to the dentist at the age of one.
-This helps the child to get used to the dental examinations and procedures.
+This helps the child to get used to dental examinations and procedures.
 It also sows the seeds of good oral habits and promotes oral health.

 Thumb Sucking is Normal

 Toddlers and babies normally suck their thumb.
 They derive comfort from this habit.
 Usually, they outgrow it by the time they are four years old.
-If they continue to suck their thumb after that they may face orthodontic problems in future.
+If they continue to suck their thumb after that they may face orthodontic problems in the future.
 So if a child does not give up the habit in time, the parents should speak with their dentist about it.